dbasedow/prospecter/docs/schema-config.md

 **options**

-At the moment only FullText fields support options.
+At the moment only FullText and DateTime fields support options.

 You can set a different Analyzer by specifying *analyzer* in the options.
 The value has to be a string naming a class that implements the de.danielbasedow.prospecter.core.analysis.Analyzer interface.
 The default is